Asana

 What Agiled covers that neither Asana nor Monday.com does:

-- Invoicing with recurring invoices, expense tracking, and payment collection.
+• Invoicing with recurring invoices, expense tracking, and payment collection.
 Asana has no invoicing.
-Monday.com offers limited quoting on higher tiers but not full invoicing.
+Monday.com removed its quotes feature in 2024 and does not offer full invoicing.

 Agiled's Pro plan starts at $30/month for 3 users.
 It is not as view-rich as Asana or as visually polished as Monday.com for pure project management.
 But for teams currently paying for a PM tool plus separate subscriptions for CRM, invoicing, proposals, and time tracking, the consolidation math is straightforward.

-Choose Asana if you need structured project management depth -- unlimited automations, dependencies, five views, and AI from the Starter tier, plus OKRs and portfolios on Advanced.
+Choose Asana if you need structured project management depth: unlimited automations, dependencies, 5 views, and 21 AI Teammates from the Starter tier ($10.99/user/month), plus OKRs and portfolios on Advanced.
 Asana delivers the most project management capability per dollar at the mid-tier.
-Be aware of the Starter-to-Advanced price jump and the billing complaints that surface on Trustpilot.
+Be aware of the Starter-to-Advanced price jump ($10.99 to $24.99, a 127% increase) and the billing complaints that surface on Trustpilot (1.5/5).

 Choose Monday.com if you value fast adoption, visual flexibility, and a broader ecosystem that extends into CRM and Dev.
-Monday.com is genuinely easier to learn and gets teams productive faster.
-Budget for Standard or Pro from the start -- Basic is too limited for most real workflows.
+Monday.com is genuinely easier to learn, scores higher on G2 (4.7 vs 4.4), and gets teams productive faster.
+Budget for Standard or Pro from the start.
+Basic is too limited for most real workflows, and the 250/month automation cap on Standard is a real constraint.

 Consider Agiled if you are an agency or service business that needs more than project management and you are tired of stitching together separate tools for CRM, invoicing, proposals, and client communication.
 Try it free and see if one platform can replace the stack.